Quick Guide to Hug Point

 On the other side of Hug Point, you’ll find Arcadia Beach.
 Be sure to look for the contorted sandstone in the cliffs as well as the algal-covered sea caves here if tidal conditions allow it.
 In the distance, you’ll see the sea stacks of Cannon Beach several miles to the north, including famous Haystack Rock.

-Before the construction of Highway 101 in the 1920-30’s, the easiest way to travel along this stretch of the Oregon Coast was by using the beaches.
+Before the construction of Highway 101 in the 1920s-30s, the easiest way to travel along the Oregon Coast was by using the beaches.
 Hug Point presented a challenge to travelers since its headland projects into the ocean, blocking the passage of stagecoaches and, later, automobiles.

-Around the 1910’s, workers blasted through the rocky headland to create the road seen at the base of Hug Point today.
-This road made for easier passage around Hug Point at low tide.
-Look for the wheel ruts that remain on this road from the long-ago cars and wagons.
-After the construction of the highway, the road at Hug Point was no longer critical for travel and the area eventually became a public park.
+Around the 1910s, workers blasted through the rocky headland to create the road at Hug Point, making the passage easier at low tide.
+You can see the wheel ruts that remain from the long-ago cars and wagons.
+After the construction of the highway, the road at Hug Point was no longer critical for travel, and the area eventually became a public park.

 I was surprised to learn that there was once a family home just upstream of the Hug Point waterfall.
 If you’re interested, check out this article by the Cannon Beach History Center and Museum.
 Although the house is gone, rhododendron bushes remain at the site of its former driveway.